slawinski/old-mans-slides/PITCHME.md

 Note:

-- Most of all remember to Live Laugh Love Learn.
+- Live Laugh Love Learn.
 I just told you briefly about the Learn part.
 Try not to forget about the rest because "People make software but happy people make working software."
+My name is Piotr and thank you very much for your attention"